The Australian Friends of Shaare Zedek Inc work to raise funds to help

 This will enable Shaare Zedek’s doctors to analyse millions of molecules at once and prevent and treat disease.

 Your tax-deductible donation will help Shaare Zedek make the genetic breakthroughs that are personalising medicine and transforming prevention and treatment of disease worldwide.DONATE

 The Australian Friends of Shaare Zedek Inc are closely involved with the JeneScreen project.
 Clinical Geneticist Professor Agnes Bankier OAM is Deputy Chair of AFSZ Inc. Prof Bankier is pictured here with Prof Efrat Levy Lahad, Shaare Zedek’s Head of Medical Genetics.

-Shaare Zedek Medical Centre has always played a crucial role in the extraordinary story of the Modern Jewish Nation.
+Shaare Zedek Medical Centre has played a crucial role in medical genetic breakthroughs affecting our local community.

 Now, the JeneScreen Project is offering genetic testing to men and women in the Jewish Communities of both Melbourne and Sydney.
 Participation in the study is free of charge to participants.
 It screens for 3 of the BRCA gene faults which lead to an increased risk of ovarian, breast and prostate cancer.